-Each VRTSaslapm rpm is specific for the Storage Foundation version.
-Be sure to install the VRTSaslapm rpm that supports the installed version of Storage Foundation.
+Each VRTSaslapm fileset is specific for the Storage Foundation version.
+Be sure to install the VRTSaslapm fileset that supports the installed version of Storage Foundation.

-The new disk array does not need to be already connected to the system when the VRTSaslapm rpm is installed.
+The new disk array does not need to be already connected to the system when the VRTSaslapm fileset is installed.
+If any of the disks in the new disk array are subsequently connected, you need to trigger OS device discovery using the cfgmgr command and then trigger DDL device discovery using the vxdctl enable command.

-If you need to remove the latest VRTSaslapm rpm, you can revert to the previously installed version.
+If you need to remove the latest VRTSaslapm fileset, you can revert to the previously installed version.
 For the detailed procedure, refer to the Veritas InfoScale Troubleshooting Guide.